By Priority — Quick Answer

 What is the best 7-day African safari for first-time travellers?

 For first-time African safari travellers with a 7-day window, Tanzania's Northern Circuit is the highest-probability good answer.
 It delivers Big Five wildlife, Great Migration presence 8 months of the year, and four distinct ecosystems (Serengeti plains, Ngorongoro Crater, Tarangire, Lake Manyara) accessible from one airport — Kilimanjaro International (JRO).
 Mid-range pricing runs $4,200pp including all parks, private vehicle, and driver-guide.
 Kenya's Masai Mara is a close second, particularly for July–September Mara River crossings.
 South Africa wins specifically for malaria-free families with young children.
 The right answer depends on your specific priorities, but Tanzania is the default good answer for unspecified first-time safari priorities.
-See our 7-day Tanzania safari pillar for the complete structure.
+See our 7-day Tanzania safari pillar.

 Which African country has the best safari?